 Effective January 1, 2017, the Georgia Superior Clerks' Cooperative Authority will implement an updated process that will mandate changes in the current plat recording procedures.
 MPC has implemented an updated Plat Recording Process.

-The Savannah-Chatham County Historic Site & Monument Commission meets on Oct 6 at 4:00 pm in the Arthur A. Mendonsa Hearing Room
+The Savannah-Chatham County Historic Site & Monument Commission meets on Jun 1 at 4:00 pm in the Arthur A. Mendonsa Hearing Room

-The Planning Commission meets on Oct 11 at 1:30 in the Arthur A. Mendonsa Hearing Room
+The Savannah Historic Board of Review meets on Jun 14 at 1:00 pm in the Arthur A. Mendonsa Hearing Room

 Chatham County has eight districts (Overview 1 2 3 4 5 6 7 8) and the City of Savannah has six districts (Overview 1 2 3 4 5 6).
 You can view them in printable pdf format from the preceding links, or interactively in the SAGIS map viewer.
 Check it out.